 - Primary care practice assistance apprenticeship CareerForce

 - Career & study options – Nursing Unitec

-- Nursing & health studies – Certificate for health support assistants (level 4) Manukau Institute of Technology
+- Health studies – Certificate in Health & Well-being (level 4) Manukau Institute of Technology

 The following websites provide a range of resources that may be useful.
 Note they are UK and American so some information may be different.